JonSantana/The-chronology-of-the-human-colonization-of-the-Canary-Islands/README.md

-# The-initial-human-colonization-of-the-Canary-Islands
+# The chronology of the human colonization of the Canary Islands

 Complementary code to the paper:

-Santana Cabrera et al. (submitted): *Evaluating the dating of the initial human colonization of the Canary Islands*
+Santana Cabrera et al. (submitted): *The chronology of the human colonization of the Canary Islands*

 It provides error weighted pooled mean, pooled standard deviation, t chi-squared, normalised chi-square and delta r with external variance values using the **w_mean_fun** as defined in: